 - Closest town: Port Angeles (30 minutes).

-Check out this gorgeous winter elopement at Marymere Falls.
+Want to see what an off-season elopement looks like here?
+Check out this gorgeous winter elopement I shot at Marymere Falls.

-Olympic National Park is incredibly diverse.
-It’s the only national park in Washington that is open and snow-free year-round.
-Here’s what to expect from each season:
+One of the things that makes Olympic National Park so special is that it’s the only national park in Washington that’s open and has snow-free locations year-round.

 Spring (March-May)